A nice shaving horse: Tim Manney has designed a simple shaving horse that works really well. Curtis has plans for this

 Shellac: This article by Don Williams has excellent info on shellac, plus his website has more finishing info.

 Nicholas Cicchinelli – seats, oak & maple: I have bought hundreds of seats from Nicholas Cicchinelli, who has the finest one and two-piece air-dried white pine seats.
 He sometimes also sells green maple turning blanks and oak splits.
 315-323-4880 UPDATE: He will be out of single-piece seats for most of 2018, but he does have plenty of two-piece seats.
-Unfortunately, I don’t know of any other sources for wide white pine.
+Here are two places that I have heard have pine, though I have never bought from them: Currier Forest Products & Shawn Murphy

 Chair Plans: Curtis Buchanan is now selling beautiful chair plans of his beautiful chairs.
 I have some of his plans on my website too.